 - `--captcha` also installs the optional OCR packages (`tesseract.js`, `jimp`) used by `solveCaptcha()`.
 Left out by default so projects that don't solve captchas stay lean.

-You can generate a scraper instance with:
+You can generate a scraper class with:

 ```